nonlining/CarND/CarND-MPC-Project/README.md

 ## MPC model

 This project took a lot of time to tune parameters of the cost function and other parameters for the MPC.

-The first
+The first thing, we need to know is we have 2 two actuators.
+One is stearing angle (δ) and another is brake represented as a singular actuator (a).

+The following equations provide the kinematic model can predict the state on the next time step by taking into account the current state and actuators, (δ) and (a).

+![alt text][image1]